Fort Phil Kearny

 Arriving at Fort Laramie, Carrington found peace negotiations underway.
 There are many stories about the events there, but it is unlikely that Carrington ever stood face to face with the man who would become his most bitter enemy, Red Cloud.
 It IS likely, however, that in hearing of Carrington's plan to build the forts and protect the road Red Cloud angrily said, "Great Father sends us presents and wants new road.
 But White Chief goes with soldiers, to steal road before Indian says yes or no." Red Cloud and his group left in anger and vowed to fight the white intruders of the Powder River Country.

 So the stage was set for war.
 Most white people think of all the Indian wars as being quite simple to understand; a case of all Indians fighting for their last and best hunting grounds against an army attempting to further the cause of westward expansion.
-The truth lies elsewhere.
+The truth is more complex.
 With the end of the Civil War, General Grant viewed the opening of the West, and the building of the transcontinental railroad through it, as the nation's greatest challenge.
 And the "rightness" of the cause was justified by the concept of "Manifest Destiny”.
 But it was also true there was a great difference of opinion within the populace, and in the government, especially between the "hawks" and the "doves" of the day, about what should be done, and how to accomplish it.

 Part of the difficulty in understanding the Indian position is inherent in the general lack of understanding in the white view of the American Indians and the structure of their societies.
 Here, in Dakota Territory in 1866, each warrior was basically independent and able to choose whether to fight or not.
 He chose the leaders he would follow, and often these were not the same as the ones who signed the peace treaties.
 Many so-called Indian leaders were only the creation of the government, particularly of those Peace Commissioners looking for someone to sign a treaty.